badeggg/mock-api/README.md

 [Back To Top](#mock-api)

 ### The map file
-This file is used to configure how to response an api request with current path.
+This file is used to configure how to response a **http** api request with current path.
 We say 'current path' means the directory where the map file is in and the api request path matchs.

 The map file is optional.
 If this map file does not exist, contents in './response' will